sindresorhus/sindresorhus.github.com/_apps/actions.md

   url: https://github.com/sindresorhus/Actions
 ---

-The app provides additional actions for the Shortcuts app.

-Available for macOS and iOS.
+The app provides lots of powerful extra actions for the Shortcuts app on macOS and iOS.
+These actions make it significantly easier to create shortcuts.